navigation

 Strategy differentiation - where to start?

-A differentiation strategy can begin with a comprehensive examination of the company and brand elements that differ from what the competition offers.
-It's usually a good idea to start by listing the different differentiating items and then testing each one to see if it is actually a good differentiator.
-An effective differentiation strategy requires answers to three key questions.
+Differentiation strategy you can start by comprehensively researching your company and the elements of your brand that are different from what your competitors offer.
+It is usually a good idea to start by creating a list of different differentiating elements and then testing each one to see if it is actually a good differentiator.
+An effective differentiation strategy requires answering three key questions.

 1. Is what the company communicates authentic?